Updated: January 9, 2025

 The main three Mobile companies in Portugal make the field very competitive with the great offers and benefits they grant.
 MEO, Vodafone, and NOS are the main providers and all three of them are amazing with the services they offer and their team of customer support.
 You will find their booths at the airport once you arrive, and they offer different internet packages with a minimum of 3GB.

-Electricity voltage & plugs
+Electricity voltage and plugs

 Before traveling or moving to any country, you should carefully read and know more about which electrical plugs and local sockets you will face.
 You will never want to put yourself in any critical situation with your phone or laptop charger not functioning.
 In Portugal, the standard voltage in Portugal is 230 V. The standard frequency is 50 Hz.
 This is similar to the electricity standard in other European countries, including the UK.